ipb-halle/k8sTicket/docs/HowTo.md

   type: ClusterIP
 ````
 ### IngressSpec
 This is the definition of the ingress to make the service available outside of the cluster.
-A rewrite rule is defined, because the application runs at / in the container while it should be availalbe at /GoldenMutagenesisWeb in public.
+A rewrite rule is defined, because the application runs at / in the container while it should be available at /GoldenMutagenesisWeb in public.

 ````yaml
 apiVersion: extensions/v1beta1